Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 -   ### Structure
     -   #### Multi Image Carousal
+         -  By mousing over the Site Image the User instantly is shown the site information and location on map.
+The User can then move on to the next location and new details are loaded
            -   The multi image carousal improves the user experience as it allow the user to view site information and location on map without scrolling down.
        -   ### Design
     -   #### Colour Scheme
         -   Color is fundamental in the way we express the Abbott brand.
 The color palette I used includes, Dark in the header and light in the footer of each page.
 The                   vibrant images in the Abbott Site carousal blend well with the background image.

     -   #### Typography.
         -   The 'Josefin Sans' font is the main font used throughout the whole website with sans-serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 The 'Josefin Sans'gives the Site an unified appearance throughtout.
     -   #### Imagery
         -   I selected vibrant images for each Site in the carousal that work well with the background image.

 *   ### Skeleton.